 Enabling Infer Constraints mode automatically applies constraints between the object you are creating or editing and the object or points associated with object snaps.
+For most drawings, turn this feature off.

 Dynamic Input (F12)

 Dynamic Input is a feature that helps you visualize and specify coordinate values and angular values when drawing lines, arcs, circles, etc. Dynamic Input may display absolute Cartesian coordinates (X and Y values) or relative polar coordinates (distance and angle) depending on the current command prompt and the settings you prefer (Fig. 1-24).